jfallmann/diffTF_Fork/docs/chapter2.rst

     FATAL: Failed to get manifest from Shub: No response received from singularity hub

+  Another common error is related to not including paths for the ``bind`` option, resulting in "Directory not found" errors, see :ref:`docs-singularityNotes` for details!

-  Post an Issue in the Bitbucket tracker and we are hopefully able to help you.
+  If you do not know what the error is, post an Issue in the `Bitbucket Issue Tracker <https://bitbucket.org/chrarnold/diffTF>`_ tracker and we are hopefully able to help you quickly.

 3. Data-specific errors